Valentine specials on adoptions at McKamey Animal Center

 Mann says they've been focused on getting their oldest residents adopted.

-This includes 3 year old Denali, who we've told you about before.
-He's been at McKameys for more than a year, longer than any other dog there.
+This includes three-year-old Denali, who we've told you about before.
+He's been at McKamey for more than a year, longer than any other dog there.